yufengwang/dotfiles/README.md

 ## Updating Vim Plugins

 Vim plugins are managed by `pathogen`.
-Vim plugins are managed as git submodules.
+Vim plugins are added as git submodules.
 To update, simply run the update script:

 ```bash